-- An accredited course, to obtain 9 ECTS credits from the University of Malta
+- an accredited course, to obtain nine ECTS credits from the University of Malta

 Applying for financial assistance?
-Please indicate this on the application form, upload your CV, and a motivation statement that should include:
+Please indicate this on the application form, upload your CV, and a motivation statement that should explain how your participation will benefit you, your institution and/or your country, and should include:

-- Why do you feel you should have the opportunity to participate in this course?
-How will your participation benefit you, your institution and/or your country?
+- why you feel you should have the opportunity to participate in this course

 Please note that financial assistance from Diplo is available only to applicants from developing countries!